natlogica/hundred-days/r1-log.md

 ### R1D97
 Using built-in functions to scale the numbers for the size of the svgs so that they fit within the appropriate area of the page.

+### R1D98
+Incorporating all the data into a dynamic web page.
+Starting Chapter 6, learning about the Dictionary data structure.